unoplatform/uno/doc/articles/getting-started-tutorial-1.md

 ### Prerequisites

-- Visual Studio 2019 (latest release), with the **Universal Windows Platform**, **Mobile development with .NET**, and **ASP**.**NET and web** workloads installed.
+- **Visual Studio 2019 (latest release)**, with the **Universal Windows Platform**, **Mobile development with .NET**, and **ASP**.**NET and web** workloads installed. **Visual Studio 2017 15.5 or later** is also supported, a few of the steps might be slightly different.
 - Knowledge of C#.
 - (optional) A paired Mac to build the iOS project.

 For more information about these prerequisites, see [Installing Xamarin](https://docs.microsoft.com/en-us/xamarin/get-started/installation/index.md).
-For information about connecting Visual Studio 2019 to a Mac build host, see [Pair to Mac for Xamarin.iOS development](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/).
+For information about connecting Visual Studio to a Mac build host, see [Pair to Mac for Xamarin.iOS development](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/).

 ##### On Windows

 To run the WebAssembly (Wasm) head, select **IIS Express** and press **Ctrl+F5** or choose 'Start without debugging' from the menu.
 Note that **F5** will *not* work because Visual Studio debugging isn't supported.
 See [here](debugging-wasm.md) for debugging instructions through Chrome.

-## Installing the App Templates with Visual Studio 2019
+## Installing the App Templates with Visual Studio

-1. Launch Visual Studio 2019, then click `Continue without code`.
+1. Launch Visual Studio, then click `Continue without code`.
 Click `Extensions` -> `Manage Extensions` from the Menu Bar.

     ![](Assets/tutorial01/manage-extensions.png)